 Content Additional information

 Understand the concept of a data type.
-Depending on the actual programming language(s)
+Depending on the actual programming language(s) being

-Understand and use the following appropriately: being used by the students, these data types may have other names.
-For example real numbers may be
+Understand and use the following appropriately: used by the students, these data types may have other names.
+For example real numbers may be described as

-• integer described as float.
+• integer float.
 In exams we will use the general names given in this specification.

 • real

-Boolean
+• Boolean

-character
+• character

 • string.